TwilightLoveU/TwilightLoveU/README.md

 #### For the lazy INFP/INTP young man here:
 - 🌱 I’m currently learning
   1. Programming: C, Java
-  2. Music: Composing (J-Pop, Vocaloid, ...)
+  2. Music: Composing ( J-Pop, Vocaloid, ... )
 - 📫 How to reach me: Guess what?
-I've already upload my e-mail.
+I've already upload my e-mail
 - 😄 Pronouns: Be at home (No offensive words is OK)
 - ⚡ Fun fact:
   1. I love❤ rhythm games like `project sekai colorful stage: feat.
 Hatsune miku` `Arcaea`
   2. I love proggramming!
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with:
+  1. `PS Pr Ae Au`, `UE4/UE5`, `Blender`, `VS Code ( for C environment )`
+  2. Some tools/IDE are not so eazy for a fresh to use... in any fields
 <!--
 **TwilightLoveU/TwilightLoveU** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.